heseltime/heseltime.github.io/pages/rDai.md

         </li>
         <li>
             <h3>Presentation: <a href="#jku-pres">Replika</a></h3>
-            <p><b>Course-presentation abotu the AI companion app</b> in its current iteration.
+            <p><b>Course-presentation about the AI companion app</b> in its current iteration.
 Includes use case study with persona and AI product improvement.</p>
         </li>
         <li>
             <h3><a href="#attn"><b>Attention</b> via LSTM, the Transformer-Connection</a></h3>